arsshpreetkaur/Assgmt-Cust.-CSS-Framework/README.md

-Assignment-Custom-CSS-Framework
+# MTM6407-Web-Development-IV-Assignment-Custom-CSS-Framework
+ Navjot Kaur
+Tables Section (index.html): Designed the table layout and populated it with sample data.
+Styled the table using Bootstrap classes and custom styles for responsiveness.

+Footer Section (index.html): Created and styled the footer, ensuring it blends well with the design and overall structure.

+Bootstrap Integration: Integrated the Bootstrap CDN into the index.html and ensured proper usage throughout the project.
 Creation of a Custom CSS Framework.

 # Custom CSS Framework

-Description
+## Description
-The purpose of this Custom CSS Framework is to offer utility classes for common styling and a distinctive look for common HTML elements.
-Its Sass and Bootstrap construction makes it simple to customize and applies styles consistently to a range of HTML elements.
+This Custom CSS Framework is designed to provide a unique theme for standard HTML elements and utility classes for common styling.
+Built using Sass and Bootstrap, it allows for easy customization and consistent application of styles across various HTML components.

-Features
+## Features
 - Custom theme for standard HTML elements, including:
   - Headings
   - Lists